Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Introduction

 The construction of an approximate inverse is essential in our analysis as it allows to develop a Newton-Kantorovish approach.
 Indeed, defining

-and assuming that $\mathbb{A}_T$ is injective, we prove that $\mathbb{T}$ is contracting from a closed ball $\overline{B_r(u_0)}$ in $H^l_e$ of radius $r$ and centered at $u_0$ to itself.
-Using the Banach fixed point theorem, we obtain the existence of a unique solution in $H^l_e$ close to $u_0$ (cf. Theorem \ref{th: radii polynomial}).
+and assuming that $\mathbb{A}_T$ is injective, we prove that $\mathbb{T}$ is contracting from a closed ball $\overline{B_r(u_0)}$ in $\mathcal{H}_e$ of radius $r$ and centered at $u_0$ to itself.
+Using the Banach fixed point theorem, we obtain the existence of a unique solution in $\mathcal{H}_e$ close to $u_0$ (cf. Theorem \ref{th: radii polynomial}).
 In particular, the radius $r$ controls rigorously the accuracy of the numerical approximation $u_0$.
 In practice, $r$ is usually relatively small and provides a sharp control on the true solution (cf. Theorems \ref{th : proof whitham} and \ref{th: : proof capillary whitham}).
 Similarly as in \cite{unbounded_domain_cadiot}, the proof of $\mathbb{T} : \overline{B_r(u_0)} \to \overline{B_r(u_0)}$ being contractive and $\mathbb{A}_T$ being injective relies on the explicit computation of some upper bounds $\mathcal{Y}_0, \mathcal{Z}_1, \mathcal{Z}_2$.
-We expose the computation of such bounds in Section \ref{sec : computation of the bounds} in a general framework.\\ On the other hand, being able to construct an approximate inverse allows to control the spectrum of the linearization around a proven solution.
-Indeed, we can obtain rigorous enclosures of simple eigenvalues using a Newton-Kantorovish approach, but also prove non-existence of eigenvalues.
-This strategy is used in Section \ref{sec : stability} where we control the non-positive part of the spectrum of the linearization around the solutions of Theorems \ref{th : proof whitham} and \ref{th: : proof capillary whitham}.
-In particular, we prove that the zero eigenvalue is simple and that there exists only one negative eigenvalue which is also simple.
-This allows to conclude about the spectral stability of the aforementioned solitary wave solutions.
+We expose the computation of such bounds in Section \ref{sec : computation of the bounds} in a general framework.